 Tour Director Resources

-As a Tour Director/Tour Guide, you have the opportunity to positively impact every journey, by creating, reinforcing and enhance the peacebuilding elements that have been incorporated into your traveler’s itinerary.
-What is a concept in the itinerary is something you can bring to life in person.
-What a gift!
-Understanding and engaging elements of peace to those that can impact peace, is an important responsibility and privilege.
-Below are some basic peace building questions and reminders as part of your daily onsite delivery!
+As a Tour Director/Tour Guide, you have a GREAT opportunity to positively impact every traveler, every day of their journey, by creating, reinforcing and/or enhancing the peacebuilding elements that are part of a traveler’s itinerary.
+Identify what tangible concepts, already in the itinerary, that you can physically bring to life in-person.
+Teaching and engaging elements of peace to those that can impact peace, is an important responsibility and privilege.
+Below are some basic peacebuilding (i.e. travel with CARE) questions and suggestions as part of your onsite tour delivery!

-Travelers can be Ambassadors for Peace.
-What ways are they doing it now and how can their Pass it On?
+Engagement - What are real time examples of Travelers being Ambassadors for Peace.
+What ways are they doing it now and how can they share it (Pass it On) to other during and after their trip?

-Below are some suggestions a tour director/guide can include to “Make Peace Part of the Journey”!
+Below are some CARE suggestions to consider to “Make Peace Part of Every Traveler’s Journey”!

 1. Embrace each destination, the people who live here have unique lifestyles, family dynamics, traditions, values and vocations.
 View them with respect & without judgement. celebrate differences and diversity.